discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 ## Adding your bot to your own (and other) servers

-If you've been diligently following the previous pages of the guide, you're the proud owner of your very own bot application!
+If you've been diligently following the previous pages of the guide, you should have a bot application set up.
+However, it's not in any servers yet.
+So how does that work?

-But wait a second... where is it?
-You can't see it on any servers, you ask?

-That's right -- before you're actually able to see your bot in your own (or other) servers, it needs to be added using a special invite link that can be created using your bot application's Client ID.
+Before you're actually able to see your bot in your own (or other) servers, it needs to be added using a special invite link that can be created using your bot application's client ID.

 ### Bot invite links